Eighteenth Amendment to the Constitution of Pakistan

 The Eighteenth Amendment to the Constitution of Pakistan (Urdu: آئین پاکستان میں اٹھارہویں ترمیم) was passed by the National Assembly of Pakistan on April 8, 2010, removing the power of the President of Pakistan to dissolve the Parliament unilaterally, turning Pakistan from a semi-presidential to a parliamentary republic, and renaming North-West Frontier Province to Khyber Pakhtunkhwa.
 It also gave self-governing, legislative and financial autonomy to provincial authorities.
 The package was intended to counter the sweeping powers amassed by the presidency under former presidents General Pervez Musharraf and General Muhammad Zia-ul-Haq and to ease political instability in Pakistan.
 The bill reversed many infringements on the Constitution of Pakistan over several decades by its military rulers.
-The amendment bill was passed by the Senate of Pakistan on April 15, 2010 and it became an act of parliament when President Asif Ali Zardari signed the bill on April 19, 2010.
+The amendment bill was passed by the Senate of Pakistan on April 15, 2010, and it became an act of parliament when President Asif Ali Zardari signed the bill on April 19, 2010.
 It was the first time in Pakistan's history that a president relinquished a significant part of his powers willingly and transferred them to parliament and the office of the prime minister.

 Background

 The power of the president to dissolve the Parliament was enacted by the Eighth Amendment to the Constitution of Pakistan during the presidency of Gen. Muhammad Zia-ul-Haq, before it was removed by then-prime minister Nawaz Sharif during his second term by the Thirteenth Amendment.
 It was finally restored during the presidency of Gen. Pervez Musharraf by the Seventeenth Amendment.
 This bill is the first bill since 1973 to decrease the powers of the president.

-Back then, this amounted to the only democratically elected parliament to fully complete its tenure in the history of Pakistan from 2003–2008, albeit under Musharraf.
+Back then, this amounted to the only democratically elected parliament to fully complete its tenure in the history of Pakistan from 2003 to 2008, albeit under Musharraf.
 The second complete parliamentary term was completed by the PPP led government from 20082013 which had in fact passed the 18th Amendment.
-However, this 20082013 term is often touted to be the first complete democratic change of power without a military president or a coup d'etat in Pakistan.
+However, this 20082013 term is often touted to be the first complete democratic change of power without a military president or a coup d'état in Pakistan.